Skip to main content

 If you are using MAC-OS, follow along these instructions.

 • Update 30.
 May 2022: It seems the installation instructions on the link above do not work for all configurations.
-It might be worth searching the IRC channel or mailing list if you have trouble, for example this thread: mail-archive.com/picolisp@software-lab.de/m..
+It might be worth searching the IRC channel or mailing list if you have trouble, for example this thread: https://www.mail-archive.com/picolisp@software-lab.de/msg11079.html

 Debian-systems: The easy way